iurysza/module-graph/README.md

 ## Module Graph Plugin

-This plugin generates a [Mermaid](https://github.com/mermaid-js/mermaid) graph of your project's module relationships.
-See how your modules interact at a glance.
+This plugin generates a [Mermaid](https://github.com/mermaid-js/mermaid) graph of your project's module relationships, so you can see how your modules interact at a glance.

 > A diagram about the current system is only useful if it's generated.
 If it is produced by hand it